Bavarian Alps: Favorite Places

 Winter sports in the Bavarian Alps

 No matter which Alpine retreat you choose, you are bound to be within a short distance from some of the best winter sports facilities in Germany.
-Spend a cozy weekend in the tiny market village of Oberstdorf – Germany’s southernmost settlement.
+Spend a cozy weekend in a boutique hotel in the village of Oberstdorf – Germany’s southernmost settlement.
 While revered for its excellent hiking in warmer months, winter provides access to 130 kilometers of downhill slopes within five nearby regions, as well as 76 kilometers of cross-country trails – so you’re guaranteed to find something to suit your pace of life.
 The village itself is full of character, combining modern attractions with a traditional and friendly sense of community.
 Close to the hamlet of Oberstdorf is Oberstaufen.
 Nestled in a sweeping Alpine valley, the Oberstaufen region also offers guests some exceptional winter sport facilities, including exceptional downhill skiing, cross-country, and snow-shoeing.
 It is also possible to explore the landscape with an exceedingly romantic horse-drawn carriage ride through the snow.

 Tegernsee, Chiemsee, and Lake Constance